TTC Achieves Market Cap of $9.12 Million (TTC)

-TTC (CURRENCY:TTC) traded flat against the dollar during the 1 day period ending at 9:00 AM ET on January 29th.
-TTC has a market cap of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last day.
-One TTC coin can now be purchased for $0.0205 or 0.00000191 BTC on cryptocurrency exchanges including BitForex, Bittrex, Upbit and Bibox.
-Over the last seven days, TTC has traded flat against the dollar.
+TTC (CURRENCY:TTC) traded flat against the dollar during the 1 day period ending at 21:00 PM Eastern on January 30th.
+TTC has a total market capitalization of $9.12 million and $67.00 worth of TTC was traded on exchanges in the last day.
+Over the last week, TTC has traded flat against the dollar.
+One TTC coin can now be purchased for $0.0205 or 0.00000191 BTC on popular exchanges including IDEX, Bibox, Bittrex and BitForex.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.